 I am photographing each artist in my portrait studio and also photographing them in their studio (if they have one).
 To set up the portrait studio session, you would go to THIS PAGE and select the Project Participant option and find a date on my calendar that works for you and book it.
 At that session, we will discuss the shoot we will do in your studio.
 We can set up a Zoom meeting ahead of the shoot to discuss the details of the shoot.

-There will be an exhibition of a selection of the photos in July or August and I am submitting the projects to various galleries and publications for consideration.
+There will be an exhibition of a selection of the photos in January or February of 2022, and I am submitting the portraits to shows, galleries and publications for consideration.

-Once this project is concluded, I envision these documents becoming a photobook where the portraits will be accompanied by personal narratives from the artists.
-This process has been personally enriching and created many new friendships.
-While working on these images, I was often reminded of words of the French poet, Charles Baudelaire, “A portrait!
+Once concluded, the images and texts will become a book.
+Working through this process, I am often reminded of words of the French poet, Charles Baudelaire, “A portrait!
 What could be more simple and more complex, more obvious and more profound.”